 Location / Finland

 Ekovilla cellulose fibre insulation sequesters 1,102 ton CO2 eq more than the production emits, thus rendering it’s carbon footprint negative.
 After the CORC is issued, the product can be sold as carbon neutral to avoid double counting.
 Production is verified by DNV-GL according to Puro CO2 Removal Marketplace requirements.

 The extra income from Puro allows Ekovilla to develop it’s concept of using local waste paper and board materials further.
 By using local material flows Ekovilla can minimize the emissions caused by freighting.
 Also, the company is ramping up a waste-free packing & installation process, in which they will use metal containers instead of plastic bag packaging.
 Containers are packed directly in production process and refilled after every installation.

 How it works

 Growing trees capture carbon which is then stored in wooden building elements.

-Sustainably grown wood is used for producing newspapers, which are recycled after use and used as main ingredient of manufacturing cellulose fibre insulation.
+Sustainably grown wood is used for producing newspapers, which are recycled after use and used as the main ingredient of manufacturing cellulose fibre insulation(CFI).

 Once CFI is installed, CO2 is locked and stored in buildings for decades.

-If you want to neutralise your emissions using this specific removal method, just place your purchase bid in Puro.earth auctions or organise a pre-purchase agreement.
+If you want to neutralize your emissions using this specific removal method, just place your purchase bid in Puro.earth auctions or negotiate a pre-purchase agreement.
 In a Pre-Purchase Agreement buyers secure availability and price by agreeing with one or more suppliers to buy a predetermined amount at a set price in the next auction.
 To arrange a Pre-Purchase Agreement please contact us.